SalmHossam/Weather-App/README.md

 The `Jenkinsfile` automates the CI/CD pipeline.
 Here’s an outline of the steps:

 1. **Clone the Repository**: Jenkins pulls the latest code from GitHub.
-2. **Build Docker Image**: Jenkins builds the Docker image using the `Dockerfile`.
-3. **Push Docker Image**: Jenkins pushes the built image to a Docker registry.
+2. **Jenkins Stages**: Jenkins build , test and deploy project
-4. **Deploy Docker Container**: Jenkins pulls the image from the Docker registry and creates a container from it.
+3. **Deploy Docker Container**: Jenkins pulls the image from the Docker registry and creates a container from it.

 ### Setup Instructions for Jenkins